callum-hart/immutable-styles/docs/advancedConcepts/immutableMixins.md

 </mixins.button>
 ```

 The example above targets elements of type `button` that have the class `btn-primary`.
-In addition to the three declarations returned from the mixin, the target element will have a background color of `slateblue`.
+In addition to the three declarations returned from the mixin, the target element will also have a background color of `slateblue`.

 The background color can be changed to `darkslateblue` on hover using the `pseudo` attribute: